aaronmberger-nwfsc/Spatial-Assessment-Modeling-Workshop/README.md

 1. Analysts attend an in-person workshop to continue discussions focused on key components on the next generation of spatial stock assessment model features (2022)

 ![gantt_chart_v2](https://user-images.githubusercontent.com/62513493/110581387-449c5f00-811f-11eb-97c9-024b4f8654a2.png)
+Fig. 2) Overview of key milestones associated with the simulation experiment.